root-project/root/README/ReleaseNotes/v622/index.md

   - The crosshair type cursor type did not work on MacOS Catalina.
 This has been fixed by Timur Pocheptsoff.
   - Take into account the Z errors when defining the frame to paint a TGraph2DErrors.
+  - Implement the of "F" in `TPad::RedrawAxis` to allow the plot's frame redrawing when erased.

 ## 3D Graphics Libraries